 Welcome to Calbright College, and congratulations on taking your first big step toward a better future!
-I'm Heather Hiles, the College President of Calbright, and my job is to make sure you're prepared for a new career-with all of the opportunity for better pay, full benefits, and promotions that your journey with Calbright affords you.
+I'm Ajita Menon, the interim CEO and College President of Calbright, and my job is to make sure you're prepared for a new career-with all of the opportunity for better pay, full benefits, and promotions that your journey with Calbright affords you.

-I've worked my whole life to help people just like you succeed -so let me say this: you belong at Calbright.
+You belong at Calbright.
 You are capable of doing extraordinary things, and it's our honor to be able to help you realize your dreams.

 Thank you for joining us.
-Our dedicated Concierge staff is standing by to answer all of your questions and help you from registration to graduation and beyond.
+Our dedicated student Support Specialists are standing by to answer all of your questions and help you from registration to graduation and beyond.
 And if you need to get in touch with me, please send an email to ceo@calbright.org.